 Each programme proposal is submitted for peer review to four independent (preferably international) referees or expert reviewers.
-The questions submitted to referees are directly derived from the assessment criteria mentioned in Section 4.2.2.
+They base their assessment on the two criteria and sub-aspects stated in Section 4.2.2.

 The referees' written assessments are anonymised and compiled into a "Referees' commentary".
 In the event of resubmission (see also Section 3.4), the application will be re-assessed, and different referees will be consulted.